 Lampcraft Industries Floor Lamp

 Materials: Round black painted metal base.
-Chrome rods, chrome rings.
-Orange and green lucite spaghetti plastic, probably acrylic or some early plastic “dahlia” flowers.
+Chrome rods supported by chrome rings.
+Orange and green spaghetti plastic dahlia style flower globe lampshades.
+Probably made in acrylic or some early plastic.
 Walnut wood leaves.
 Some metal parts.
-Metal sockets.
+3 Metal E27 sockets.

 Height: 106.68 cm / 42”

 Width: 43.20 cm / 17”